slamice/wri/Other stories/Commuter.md

 "No one forcing you ta stay here.
 You can ge' off anytahm."

 The conductor breathed out something unpronounceable as they slowed to a stop.
 The lady got up pushing past Samir without another word.
 A rush of cold air gushed in Samir's face.
 Between huge white pillars a sign read "Алекса́ндровский сад".
 He saw her hobble off as the doors slid closed, bobbling bravely away on the bright cold concrete.
 Her darkness contrasted the sea of white, looking more lonesome on the platform as he sped away.
 A single period on a clear page.

-Samir wasn't sure anymore if there was anyone driving.

 He sat for another hour while the train stopped at places which meant nothing to him.
 Each time a door opened a new bland painting revealed itself.
 Frustrated, he ran his hand through his hair weighing his choices.
 The train will never go back.
 Never.